|

 1 large sweet onion, finely diced

-4 large or 6 medium green tomatoes Choose tomatoes that are just
+4 large or 6 medium green tomatoes Choose tomatoes that are just breaking color.

 At that point they are releasing the gas that makes them get ripe.
 Until